 ey's commitment to providing a supportive environment for experiential learning extends far beyond the classroom.
-Opportunities for outdoor education are integral to the Key experience from Pre-Kindergarten through grade twelve.
+Opportunities for outdoor education are integral to the Key experience from Pre-School through grade twelve.

 Opportunities for outdoor education